Exponential family measurement error models for single-cell CRISPR screens: GLM-based errors-in-variables (GLM-EIV)

 \subsection{The gRNA mixture assignment method}

-Thus far, we have described two methods for estimating the effect of a perturbation on gene expression: the simple thresholding method and the more complex GLM-EIV method.
-A third approach of intermediate complexity --- which we call the ``gRNA mixture assignment'' approach --- is to (i) fit a mixture model to the gRNA count distribution, (ii) use this fitted mixture model to impute perturbation identities onto cells, and (iii) regress the gene expressions onto the imputed perturbation indicators (as well as the remaining covariates).
-The gRNA mixture assignment approach enjoys at least two strengths relative to the thresholding approach: the former is tuning-parameter-free and (in theory) can account for variation across cells due to covariates.
+Thus far we have described two methods for estimating the effect of a perturbation on gene expression: the simple thresholding method and the more complex GLM-EIV method.
+A third approach of intermediate complexity --- which we call the ``gRNA mixture assignment'' approach --- is to (i) fit a mixture model to the gRNA count distribution, (ii) use this fitted mixture model to impute perturbation identities onto cells, and then (iii) regress the gene expressions onto the imputed perturbation indicators (as well as the remaining covariates).
+The gRNA mixture assignment approach enjoys at least two strengths relative to the simpler thresholding approach: the former negates the threshold tuning parameter and can account for variation across cells due to covariates.

 \citet{Replogle2020} proposed a simple gRNA mixture assignment strategy that involves fitting a Poisson-Gaussian mixture model to the log-transformed gRNA counts and then assigning gRNAs to cells using the posterior perturbation probabilities of the fitted model.
-(We call this method the Nat.\ Biotech.\ 2020 method, which are the journal and year in which the method appeared.)
+(We call this method the Nat.\ Biotech.\ 2020 method, representing the journal and year in which the method appeared.)
 Unfortunately, this method poses several conceptual and practical difficulties.
 First, it is unclear how the method fits the Poisson component of the mixture distribution to the log-transformed gRNA expressions, as the transformed expressions are not integer-valued.
-Second, due to recent changes in the Python ecosystem, we and others have been unable to install the Python package upon which the the Nat.\ Biotech.\ 2020 method relies.
+Second, due to recent changes in the Python ecosystem, we and others have had difficulty with installing the Python package upon which the Nat.\ Biotech.\ 2020 method relies.
 (See Appendix \ref{sec:Replogle_method} for further discussion of the Nat.\ Biotech.\ 2020 method.)